channingko-madden/dotfiles/git/hooks/README.md

 ## Setup
-Client-side hooks have to be manually set up by each developer, by copying the scripts within this folder to the .git/hooks folder, or using the Makefile command `make install_commit_hooks`.
+Client-side hooks have to be manually set up by each developer, by copying the scripts within this folder to the .git/hooks folder.